-- 11.13.
-Informal recreation areas are predominantly grassed areas which can accommodate recreation and play activities of people of all ages.
-They should be at least 0.2 hectares in size and preferably larger, so they can be used for a variety of activities. - 11.14.
+- 11.14.
+Informal recreation areas are landscaped areas of varying landscape characteristics and ecological diversity.
+They should be at least 0.2 hectares in size, so they can be used for a variety of activities and accommodate recreation and play activities of people of all ages and abilities. - 11.15.
 Areas of informal recreation may include equipment to meet the needs of a range of ages and users such as goal posts and trim trails.
+They may also incorporate new or existing Public Rights of Way, providing opportunities for informal recreation, health and well-being, and also active travel.
+The Borough Council will work with Hampshire County Council, having regard to their requirements, to secure enhancements to the Public Rights of Way network as part of any informal recreation areas.
 Informal recreation should be integrated into the design of a development and be located adjacent to children's play space.
-The Council will expect areas of informal recreation to be provided on site but where site constraints prevent this, the Council will seek financial contributions towards improvements to nearby areas of informal recreation. - 11.15.
+The Council will expect areas of informal recreation to be provided on site but where site constraints prevent this, the Council will seek financial contributions towards improvements to nearby areas of informal recreation.

+11.16.
 Pedestrian or cycle paths located within informal recreation areas should not limit the use of these spaces.
 Where paths are provided they will not be counted in the overall 0.2 hectare requirement.